An Easy Guide to Scientific Pitch Notation

 The Benefit of Scientific Pitch Notation

-G2” is specific while “low G” or “bass G” is unclear.
-Is "bass G" the G on the bottom line of the bass staff, or the G in the top space of the bass staff?
-Is "low G" the G on the bottom line of the bass staff, or the G in the space two ledger lines below the Treble staff?
-Or is it the lowest G you can play on your instrument? (that varies widely!)
+G2” is very specific while “bass G” or “low G” is unclear.
+Is "bass G" the G on the bottom line or top space of the bass staff?
+Is "low G" one of the bass Gs, or is it the lowest G you can sing or play on your particular instrument?
+(That varies widely!)
+Ask someone to play you a G and they’ll play whichever G they want, but ask them to play G2 and they’ll play the exact pitch you wanted to hear.

-Ask someone to play you a G and they’ll play whichever G they want — but ask them to play a G2, and they’ll play the exact pitch you wanted to hear.
 And if they don't know what you mean, now you'll be able to teach them about Scientific Pitch Notation!

 Scientific Pitch Notation: Piano Key Octaves